 The literature on vulnerability to poverty has been growing since the early 2000s.
 Various studies have adopted different measures of vulnerability and approaches on vulnerability estimation.
 There are also studies that identified the determinants of vulnerability, assessed the impact of different types of shocks on vulnerability, and decomposed poverty into structural and risk-induced, among others.
-For instance, Pritchett et al. (2000) used the vulnerability as expected poverty approach in measuring vulnerability to poverty of Indonesian households.
-The study found that around 30-50 percent of Indonesian population are vulnerability given a 20-percent poverty rate.
+For instance, Pritchett et al. (2000) used the expected poverty approach in measuring vulnerability to poverty of Indonesian households.
+The study found that around 30-50 percent of Indonesian population are vulnerable to poverty, given a 20-percent poverty rate.
 Chaudhuri et al. (2002) estimated Indonesian households' vulnerability through calculation of the expected value of poverty based on a set of household characteristics.
-The study found that 45 percent of the Indonesian population are considered vulnerable while 22 percent are classified as poor.3
+The study found that 45 percent of the Indonesian population are considered vulnerable while 22 percent are classified as poor.

 The literature on vulnerability presents a wide range of methodologies; most common of which are the fixed-effects and generalized least squares (GLS) random-effects regressions.
-Only recently, Günther and Harttgen (2009) introduced multilevel modelling in vulnerability estimation, which is later adopted by Échevin (2013).
+Only recently, Günther and Harttgen (2009) introduced multilevel modelling in vulnerability estimation, which was later adopted by Échevin (2013).
 These studies utilized cross-sectional data and developed a two-level model.
 Günther and Harttgen (2009) estimated a random intercept model while Échevin (2013) estimated a RC model by including shock variables in the set of explanatory variables.
-As an extension, this study proposes the use of a three-level linear RC model as well as a FE model using panel data.
+As an extension, this study proposes the use of a three-level linear RC model as well as a FE model using panel data by introducing time as an additional level in the multilevel model.